Jeimer Candelario Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.37 team ERA that ranks 19th among all league pitching staffs.
+- The Diamondbacks have a 4.33 team ERA that ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (71 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (71 total, 1.1 per game).

-- The right-hander last appeared on Thursday against the Colorado Rockies, when he threw 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- His most recent time out was on Saturday against the Atlanta Braves, when the righty threw seven innings, surrendering two earned runs while giving up five hits.

-- In four games this season, the 30-year-old has put up an ERA of 5.40, with 6.9 strikeouts per nine innings.
-Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.